AdrianSchlegel/Pyextract/README.md

-# Pyxtract
+# Pyextract
-Welcome to Pyxtract!
-Pyxtract is a powerful tool for extracting text from images using Tesseract OCR, and it's designed to work with a variety of languages.
+Welcome to Pyextract!
+Pyextract is a powerful tool for extracting text from images using Tesseract OCR, and it's designed to work with a variety of languages.

 ### Features
 Supports multiple languages, with the option to specify the desired language for text extraction.